microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/README.md

 3. when the output caps are charged, that is the voltage difference between FP_VCAP and FB_VOUT pins is less then 80mv then the state changes to STANDBY
 4. click on start power transfer, this will start switching. with 0° phase shift.
 State UP AND RUNNING
 5. use the slider to change the phase shift.
-6. clicking on stop power transfer stops the switching and also turns off the short circuit switch.
-Short circuit switch status can be seen in fault enable pin status. fault enable pin red = controller pin high
-7. click on start sync and stop sync to start stop sync switches.
+6. click on start sync and stop sync to start stop sync switches.
-8. IMPORTANT: only click stop power transfer when phase shift is 0.
+7. click on stop vloop and stop vloop to start stop vloop.
+8. when vloop jumps in the peak phase shift clamps to maximum/minimums defined in code.
+9. vloop slider refernce is used to set a output voltage rference.